 For example, you might want a thick jacket and long pants to cross a high pass.
 You can borrow these items for less than a dollar a day and return them at the end of the walk.
 To find a good rental, ask your guide for a recommendation.

-After this short tour, you will be get to your hotel.
+After this short tour, you will get to your hotel.
 Accommodation at the hotel in Kathmandu.
-Breakfast included in the price.
+Breakfast is included in the price.
 You can also visit clubs or casinos near Kathmandu.

 Day 03 – Flight to Lukla and hike to Phakding